 For instance, look at the top holdings of the iShares portfolio, and you’ll see the likes of BT Group and Micro Focus International.
 Over the last three years, these stocks have fallen 44% and 49% respectively.
 Similarly, the Vanguard ETF owns Vodafone and British American Tobacco – down 25% and 38% respectively over the last three years.
 Owning these kinds of stocks could lose you money.

 For the five years to 30 September, the iShares UK Dividend ETF iShares returned just 2.8% per year on a total return basis while Vanguard’s FTSE UK Equity Income Index returned 4.4% per year.
 By contrast, the FTSE 100 and the FTSE All-Share indexes returned around 6.3% per year and 6.6% per year respectively over that period.
-So, both dividend ETFs underperformed the market by a wide margin.
+So, both dividend index funds underperformed the market by a wide margin.

 So, what are some alternative ways UK investors can pick up dividends?